weygoldt/TeeGrid/examples/R4-sensors-logger/README.md

 ### Pins and Sensors

-- `LED_PIN`: the Teensy pin to which the LED on the amplifier is connected to.
+- `LED_PIN`: the [Teensy pin](https://github.com/janscience/Teensy_Amp/blob/main/R4.1/images/teensy41-R41-pinout.png) to which the LED on the amplifier is connected to.
-- `TEMP_PIN`: the Teensy pin to which the DATA wire of the [Dallas DS18x20](https://github.com/janscience/ESensors/blob/main/docs/chips/ds18x20.md) temperature sensor is connected to.
+- `TEMP_PIN`: the [Teensy pin](https://github.com/janscience/Teensy_Amp/blob/main/R4.1/images/teensy41-R41-pinout.png) to which the DATA wire of the [Dallas
+  DS18x20](https://github.com/janscience/ESensors/blob/main/docs/chips/ds18x20.md)
+  temperature sensor is connected to.
 - `SENSORS_INTERVAL`: interval between sensor readings in seconds

-## Configuration
+## Configuration file

 Most of the settings described above can be configured via a configuration file.
 Simply place a configuration file named